AlexW00/obsidian-3d-graph/README.md

                 Install the <a href="https://obsidian.md/plugins?id=plugins-galore">Plugin Galore</a> Obsidian plugin, which allows loading unofficial plugins.
             </li>
             <li>
-            Follow the instructions on the <a href="https://github.com/plugins-galore/obsidian-plugins-galore#adding-a-plugin">Plugins Galore GitHub</a> to install Note Linker.
+            Follow the instructions on the <a href="https://github.com/plugins-galore/obsidian-plugins-galore#adding-a-plugin">Plugins Galore GitHub</a> to install 3D Graph.
             </li>
         </ol>
     </details>